Recently, while perusing the detecting forums I came across a permission thread that piqued my interest.

 By using the wrong words you can pretty much be assured that the answer will be no more often than not.
 Perception is everything in our world, so practice how you want to be perceived and you will increase your chances of getting more “Yes’s” in the future.

-Wish you the best with your future permissions!
+We wish you the best with your future permissions!
 Remember, we are all ambassadors of the hobby.
 We each have a unique opportunity to represent metal detectorists everywhere in a positive light.

 Practice the technique of exchanging specific words when asking permission and you will have more places to detect than you can ever get to!